Fun Run: Plot

-Over the summer, Jan Levinson (Melora Hardin) moved in with Michael Scott (Steve Carell); Ryan Howard (B. J. Novak) started his new job at Corporate; and Jim Halpert (John Krasinski) broke up with Karen Filippelli (Rashida Jones), who left Dunder Mifflin Scranton.
-Jim and Pam Beesly (Jenna Fischer) claim that they see each other socially but only as friends.
+Over the summer, Jan Levinson moved in with Michael Scott; Ryan Howard started his new job at Corporate; and Jim Halpert broke up with Karen Filippelli, who left Dunder Mifflin Scranton.
+Jim and Pam Beesly claim that they see each other socially but only as friends.
 The documentary crew catches Pam picking up Jim in her car.
 They kiss and drive away.
 When faced with the footage of them kissing, Jim and Pam admit to the documentary crew that they are secretly dating.

-As he arrives at work, Michael accidentally hits Meredith Palmer (Kate Flannery) with his car, sending her to the hospital for a fractured pelvis.
-Forced to join a group visit to Meredith in the hospital, Angela Martin (Angela Kinsey) leaves Dwight Schrute (Rainn Wilson) with complicated instructions on the care of her ailing cat, Sprinkles.
+As he arrives at work, Michael accidentally hits Meredith Palmer with his car, sending her to the hospital for a fractured pelvis.
+Forced to join a group visit to Meredith in the hospital, Angela Martin leaves Dwight Schrute with complicated instructions on the care of her ailing cat, Sprinkles.
 During the hospital visit, Michael fails to obtain forgiveness from Meredith.
-When Angela returns to the office, Dwight informs her that her cat is dead, explaining that he killed her cat because it was suffering and because this is normal on the farm.
-Angela is furious because, according to her, being euthanized prevents Sprinkles from being in "cat heaven".
+When Angela returns to the office, Dwight tells her Sprinkles was dead when he arrived, but Angela becomes suspicious upon finding Sprinkles's corpse in the freezer with her bags of frozen french fries ripped to shreds, and orders an autopsy.
+Dwight confesses he killed her cat because it served no utilitarian purpose, unlike the farm animals he is accustomed to.
+Angela is furious.

-The combination of Meredith's accident, Sprinkles' death, and a virus on Pam's computer (which is cleaned by the company's tech support employee, Sadiq, portrayed by Omi Vaidya) convinces Michael that the office is cursed.
+The combination of Meredith's accident, Sprinkles' death, and a virus on Pam's computer (which is cleaned by the company's tech support employee, Sadiq) convinces Michael that the office is cursed.
 Dwight discovers that Meredith has had a precautionary rabies shot due to bat bites that she received in "Business School".
-Michael immediately takes credit for saving Meredith's life by sending her to the hospital and declares the curse over.
-However, still feeling guilty about hurting Meredith, Michael organizes a charity five-kilometer (3.1 mile) fun run to raise awareness of the dangers of rabies.
+Michael takes credit for saving Meredith's life by sending her to the hospital and declares the curse over.
+However, still feeling guilty about hurting Meredith, Michael organizes a charity five-kilometer (3.1 mile) fun run to raise awareness of rabies.
 Over half of the money raised is spent on the check presentation ceremony.
-Whilst Michael is getting changed for the race, Pam sees him naked.
-Few take the race seriously: Creed, Oscar and Stanley sneak off to a bar; Jim and Pam visit a garage sale; however, Toby Flenderson (Paul Lieberstein) finishes first.
+While Michael is getting changed for the race, Pam sees his genitals.
+Few take the race seriously: Creed, Oscar and Stanley sneak off to a bar; Jim and Pam visit a garage sale; Toby Flenderson finishes first.
 Michael becomes ill, having "carbo-loaded", as he ate fettuccine Alfredo before the race and abstained from water.
 In the hospital for dehydration, Michael is visited by Meredith.
 In recognition of his efforts, she forgives him, and they share a lollipop.